Trust Global Dental Solutions for All Your Dental Restorations

 An obturator is a dental prosthesis used in patients who have suffered trauma to the roof of the mouth or have undergone surgery that has left a void or hole in the palate.
 This type of void, known as an oronasal fistula, occurs in the roof of the mouth and can hinder normal functions.
 The device, which is similar to a dental retainer, fits at the roof of the mouth, filling the void and restoring the patient’s full ability to speak, chew, and swallow.
+Obturators resolve a condition called nasal regurgitation, where food and liquids come out the nose.
 It can also be used to replace any teeth or tissues lost in a traumatic injury.
 An obturator is used only for the upper portion of the jaw and cannot help with voids in the lower jaw or any tissue loss surrounding the lower teeth.
 The primary purpose of obturators, whether they are to be used short or long-term, is to close defects in the palate that affect daily functions, like eating, drinking, and talking.

 Palatal obturators should not to be confused with palatal lifts or other prosthetic devices such as speech bulbs.
 A palatal lift is utilized when there is not enough palatal movement; It raises the palate and reduces the range of movement necessary to provide sufficient closure to separate the nasal cavity from the oral cavity.
 Speech bulbs and palatal lifts aid in velopharyngeal closure and do not obturate a fistula.
 A speech bulb, which is often confused with a palatal obturator, contains a pharyngeal section, which goes behind the soft palate.